drewkhoury/Autonomous/README.md

 a : having the right or power of self-government an autonomous territory

-b : undertaken or carried on without outside control : self-contained an autonomous school system
+b : undertaken or carried on without outside control : self-contained an autonomous fish school

 2